-TEST COMMENTS Complete Blood Count (CBC) Urinalysis Hepatitis B surface antibody (Anti-HB s) blood test A positive Anti-HB s test implies exposure to the hepatitis B virus (HBV).
-This occurs if you are immune or have had the vaccine series which makes you immune to Hepatitis B. Hepatitis B surface antigen (HB s Ag) blood test This test should be negative .
-If this test is positive, submit the following additional information: A negative blood test for the Hepatitis B "e" antigen (HB e Ag).
-This test determines if you are infectious. and A letter from a physician that specializes in infectious diseases and/or liver disease stating that you are not infectious.
+TEST COMMENTS 1 Complete Blood Count (CBC) 2 Urinalysis 3 Hepatitis B surface antibody (Anti-HB s ) blood test A positive Anti-HB s test implies exposure to the hepatitis B virus ( HBV ).
+This occurs if you are immune or have had the vaccine series which makes you immune to Hepatitis B. 4 Hepatitis B surface antigen (HB5Ag) blood test This test should be negative.
+If this test is positive, submit the following additional information: 1 A negative blood test for the Hepatitis B "e" antigen (HBeAg).
+This test determines if you are infectious.
+2 A letter from a physician that specializes in infectious diseases and/or liver disease stating that you are not infectious.
 You will not be allowed into the clinical areas without this documentation.
-Alanine Amino transferase (ALT) enzyme blood test This test must be within normal limits.
-If this blood test is elevated, follow the Elevated ALT Protocol below.
-Tuberculin (TB) skin test or chest film To be done within 12 months of the program start date.
+3 Alanine Amino transferase (ALT) enzyme blood test The ALT test must be within normal limits.
+If this blood test is elevated, follow the Elevated ALT/SGPT Blood Test Protocol .
+4 Tuberculin (TB) skin test or chest film To be done within 12 months of the program start date.
 A negative chest film is required for all positive TB skin tests.
-Physical examination To be completed by your physician or qualified nurse practitioner stating that: 1.
-You are in good health.
-2. You have no contagious diseases.
-3. You have no physical limitations.
-Medical Review To be completed by you.
+5 Physical examination To be completed by your physician or qualified nurse practitioner stating that: 1 You are in good health.
+2 You have no contagious diseases.
+3 You have no physical limitations.
+4 Medical Review To be completed by you.